Sarah Churchill, Duchess of Marlborough: Final dismissal

+Travels in Europe

-The Marlboroughs also lost state funding for Blenheim Palace, and the building came to a halt for the first time since it was begun in 1705.
-They left England and travelled in Europe.
-As a result of his success in the War of the Spanish Succession, the Duke was a favourite among the German courts and with the Holy Roman Empire, and the family was received in those places with full honours.
-The Duchess, however, did not like being away from England and often complained that she and the Duke were received with full honours in Europe, but were in disgrace at home.
+The couple left England and travelled across Europe, settling in Frankfurt am Main in 1713.
+As a result of his success in the War of the Spanish Succession, the Duke was a popular guest in the courts of Germany and the Holy Roman Empire, where the family was received with full honours.
+The Duchess, however, did not like being away from England and often complained that, while she and the Duke were received with full honours in Europe, they were in disgrace at home.
 The Duchess found life travelling the royal courts difficult, remarking that they were full of dull company.
 She took the waters at Aachen in Germany on account of her ill health, corresponded with those in England who could supply her with political gossip, and indulged in her fascination with Catholicism.
+Elizabeth Churchill died of smallpox on 22 March 1714 while the Marlboroughs were living abroad.

-The Duchess and Queen Anne never made up their differences, although one eyewitness claimed to have heard Anne asking whether the Marlboroughs had reached the shore, leading to rumours that she had called them home herself.
-Anne died on 1 August 1714 at Kensington Palace.
+Sarah and Anne never made up their differences, although one eyewitness claimed to have heard Anne asking whether the Marlboroughs had reached the shore, leading to rumours that she had called them home herself.
+After a long period of ill health, Anne died at age 49 on 1 August 1714.